A treatise by St John of Capistrano

 |The lives of good clerics bring light and serenity|

 Those who are called to the table of the Lord must glow with the brightness that comes from the good example of a praiseworthy and blameless life.
 They must completely remove from their lives the filth and uncleanness of vice.
 Their upright lives must make them like the salt of the earth for themselves and for the rest of mankind.
 The brightness of their wisdom must make them like the light of the world that brings light to others.
 They must learn from their eminent teacher, Jesus Christ, what he declared not only to his apostles and disciples, but also to all the priests and clerics who were to succeed them, when he said: You are the salt of the earth.
 But what if salt goes flat?
-How can you restore its flavour?
+How can you restore its flavor?
 Then it is good for nothing but to be thrown out and trampled underfoot.

 Truly the unclean, immoral cleric is trampled underfoot like worthless manure.
 He is saturated with the filth of vice and entangled in the chains of sin.
 In this condition he must be considered worthless both to himself and to others.
 As Gregory says: “When a man’s life is frowned upon, it follows that his preaching will be despised.”

-Presbyters who are born leaders deserve to be doubly honoured, especially those who labor in preaching and teaching.
+Presbyters who are born leaders deserve to be doubly honored, especially those who labor in preaching and teaching.
 It is indeed a double task that worthy priests perform, that is to say, it is both exterior and interior, both temporal and spiritual, and, finally, both a passing task and an eternal one.

 Even though they dwell on earth and are bound by the same necessities of nature along with all mortal creatures, at the same time they are engaged in earnest communication with the angels in heaven, so that they may be pleasing to their king and learn how to serve him.
 Therefore, just as the sun rises over the world in God’s heaven, so clerics must let their light shine before men so that they may see their good deeds and give praise to their heavenly Father.